DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Dual-Wield
    - Description: You are adept at wielding two weapons in combat.
    - Resource: Simple
-   - Mechanic: On your turn, you may make a second attack as an action.
-When drawing your second attack, draw with the Lower Hand.
+   - Mechanic: On your turn, you may make a second attack as an action with Lower Hand.
    - Prerequisites:
       + Power: Attack, Weapon
    - Tags: